cloud-platforms-streaming/streaming-docs/streamers-guide.md

 ![Settings -> Video](img/1080p-settings-video-resolution.png)

 #### x264 CPU Usage Preset

+If your on stream video is laggy, lagging significantly, or jittering tuning the x264 CPU Usage preset on your device might help.

 You should be using a setting of veryfast, superfast, or ultrafast.
 The higher the setting the better performance.
 But, the lower the quality too.
 This is device-specific; testing is required.
 "The image may look a bit blockier or pixelated, but you will be able to retain your resolution/fps."